OPPMAKR Breakfast Event: The Art of Survival for Iranian Companies

 - Focus on exports

-Giving the huge difference between Iran’s currency with the reference currencies, earning in Dollars and spending in Rials is a must for those who can export their services.
+Giving the vast difference between Iran’s currency with the reference currencies, earning in Dollars and spending in Rials is a must for those who can export their services.
 Companies in Iran can position themselves like Indian IT companies providing development services to the rest of the world with competitive prices.
 Although expanding the business to other countries is very hard for an Iranian company, yet if they focus on the product and services that they can market and sell online, they have the luxury of exporting.

 - Creativity and innovation finally pays off

-With the withdrawal of many foreign products and services, it is now the time for their Iranian competitors to fill their places.
+With the withdrawal of many different products and services, it is now the time for their Iranian competitors to fill their places.
 As alternatives for European services, they need to up their game and invest in innovation and creativity from the core value they are selling to the packages they use.

 - Convert B2C markets to B2B markets